 It may be an anachronism, a throwback to a bygone era when gas was cheap and consumers were in deeply in love with truck-based SUVs, but the aging Ford Expedition still has plenty to offer buyers in need of an eight-passenger 'ute that can handle serious trailering duties.

-Shifting duties are handled by a six-speed automatic transmission.
+Power is sent to either the rear wheels or all four wheels via a six-speed automatic transmission.
 Despite its archaic body-on-frame construction, the Expedition boasts a modern independent rear suspension in place of the live axle utilized by many rivals.
 In exchange for slightly decreased off-roading capabilities, this feature allows for a flatter rear seat/cargo area and more interior space.
 It also enhances on-road handling, which is safe and predictable but not exactly agile.

 Inside, the Expedition boasts a sizable and comfortable cabin, although some of the materials feel a bit low-rent.
 Cargo space is 18.6 cubic feet, increasing to 55.0 cubic feet with the 3rd row seats folded and 108.3 cubes with only the first row seats upright.

 The Expedition squares off against other full-size, traditional SUVs like the Chevrolet Tahoe/GMC Yukon twins, the Nissan Armada and the Toyota Sequoia.